 Pass/No Pass (P/NP)

 Some graduate courses are graded on a Pass/No Pass basis, and students need to be aware of the regulations governing letter graded and Pass/No Pass credits.
 Of the minimum credit hours required beyond the bachelor’s degree to complete course work requirements, at least 12 credits must be letter graded for the master’s degree, and at least 24 credits must be letter graded for the PhD degree.
 For students with approved master’s degrees who are admitted to PhD programs, at least 12 credits of the required minimum of 18 credits of course work must be letter graded.
 Letter graded courses should be the courses most central to the student’s plan of study.
-Additional credit hours of letter graded course work may be specified by departmental policy.
-Performance evaluation for course 601 (Independent study/Research) is limited to Pass/No Pass grading.
+Additional requirements of letter graded course work may be specified by departmental policy.
 Students in the School of Graduate Studies do not have the option to change a graded course to Pass/No Pass.

-Grades of Satisfactory (S) and Unsatisfactory (U) are to be used exclusively for 651 thesis research and 701 dissertation research.
+Grades of Satisfactory (S) and Unsatisfactory (U) are to be used exclusively for 651 thesis research and 701 dissertation research and the M.S.
+Project course (695) in the School of Engineering.
 Satisfactory indicates an acceptable level of progress towards completion of the research required for the degree, and Unsatisfactory indicates an unacceptable level of progress towards completion of the research for the degree.
 Any student who receives a grade of U will automatically be put on academic probation, and if a second U is received, the student will be separated from further study in their degree program.
 Students who receive a U must repeat the course for the same number of credits the following semester.
-The M.S.
-Project course (695) in the School of Engineering is also graded on a S/U basis.

 Applicants with good academic records from fully accredited universities and colleges will be considered for admission to graduate study at Case Western Reserve University.
-Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the dean of graduate studies.
+Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the School of Graduate Studies.
 Prospective students apply for admission through the School of Graduate Studies.
 The full list of programs offered through the School of Graduate Studies can be found here.